Teenage Mutant Ninja Turtles (2003 TV series) season 1: Crew

 Teenage Mutant Ninja Turtles was produced by Mirage Studios, 4 Kids Entertainment, 4Kids Productions, and Dong Woo Animation and distributed by 4 Kids Entertainment and was aired on Fox's Saturday morning kids' block in the US.
 The producers were Gary Richardson, Frederick U. Fierst, and Joellyn Marlow for the American team; Tae Ho Han was the producer for the Korean team.
 The entire season was directed by Chuck Patton.
 The writers for season one were Michael Ryan, Marty Isenberg, Eric Luke, and Greg Johnson.

-Reception

-The first season of the show received generally positive acclaim.
-As of December 2003 it had 2.89 million views on the 4kids website.
-It holds a current rank of 89%.